Types of disability services

 To make sure support is in place, you’ll need to connect with Disability Support Services and have an active Academic Accommodation Plan before the end of week 8 in each semester.

 In exceptional cases, support may be arranged after this, but it can’t be guaranteed.
-Save yourself the stress and reach out early.
+Reach out early for support.

 Financial assistance